Natal Light Horse: Action at Gibeon

 Discovering that the Germans, unaware of the nearby Flying Column, were planning on leaving Gibeon that night, Central Force moved at speed to trap the Germans.
 Arriving at Gibeon undetected, Central Force opened the attack by blowing up the railway line to Windhoek sending Royston's rifle brigade in after the demolition team with orders to cut the German line of retreat.
 Reconnaissance by this unit was poor and they were ambushed by an enemy machine gun detachment who wreaked havoc on the South African troops.
-In the ensuring confusion a squadron of the NLH was forced to surrender and the remainder of the brigade withdrew to await daybreak.
-Believing that they had defeated the wider South Africa force, the Germans did not immediately withdraw from Gibeon, allowing another Central Force Brigade to begin an attack from the south.
+In the ensuing confusion, a squadron of the NLH was forced to surrender, and the remainder of the brigade withdrew to await daybreak.
+Believing they had defeated the broader South African force, the Germans did not immediately withdraw from Gibeon, allowing another Central Force Brigade to begin an attack from the south.
 A running fight ensured.
 Meantime, Royston had re-mustered his troops and rejoined the attack, forcing the Germans, who had lost a quarter of their force to casualties, their artillery and machine guns, to make good their escape.
 The South Africans lost 24 men killed but recovered the captured squadron of the NLH.

 Disbandment

 The action at Gibeon cleared the region of German forces, thus reducing the German threat.
 With the bulk of the resistance in South-West Africa ending by May 1915, the NLH ceased to take part in any further fighting and remained camped at Fish River where they enjoyed shooting game.
-In June 1915 the regiment was shipped back to Cape Town then returned to Pietermaritzburg by rail where it was disbanded and all men discharged.
-Royston, however, was still keen to help the British cause and, with the support of friends in Pietermaritzburg, raised funds which enabled him to recruit a contingent of men to travel overseas to assist Great Britain.
+In June 1915, the regiment was shipped back to Cape Town and then returned to Pietermaritzburg by rail, where it was disbanded and all men discharged.
+Royston, however, was still keen to help the British cause and, with the support of friends in Pietermaritzburg, raised funds that enabled him to recruit a contingent of men to travel overseas to assist Great Britain.
 This contingent, which included a number of those who fought with him in the NLH, was shipped to London.
 Upon arrival, however, Royston was persuaded by the British Prime Minister that the concept of an independent regiment was not feasible due to the high attrition rates on the Western Front.
-As such Royston's Horse never formally existed as a fighting unit, with the bulk of the recruits being dispersed into London-based regiments and Royston being sent to Palestine to take command to the 3rd Australian Light Horse Brigade.
+As such, Royston's Horse never formally existed as a fighting unit, with the bulk of the recruits being dispersed into London-based regiments and Royston being sent to Palestine to take command of the 3rd Australian Light Horse Brigade.